-May 13, 2017 – Butler Intermediate School- Local children and their families came out for the annual QISD Bike Safety Rodeo and Helmet Give-Away.
-The event, held at Butler Intermediate School, Saturday, May 13, 2017, featured a bicycle safety course, where children learned the importance of avoiding hazards, obeying stop signs, yielding to traffic and being aware of their surroundings when riding their bikes.
+May 5, 2018 – Butler Intermediate School- Local children and their families came out for the 5th annual QISD Bike Safety Rodeo and Helmet Give-Away.
+The event, held at Butler Intermediate School, Saturday, May 15, 2017, featured a bicycle safety course, where children learned the importance of avoiding hazards, obeying stop signs, yielding to traffic and being aware of their surroundings when riding their bikes.
 All children visited a helmet fitting station where they learned about the importance of wearing a properly fitted helmet and were fitted with a free helmet, as well as a bike safety check station where volunteers inspected bikes to make sure they were in safe condition.
-Participants were treated to the landing of the AirEvac 67 Helicopter, coordinated by Cindy Hichcock of Hunt County EMS.
+Participants were treated to a tour of a fire truck and the AirEvac 67 Helicopter, coordinated by Cindy Hichcock of Hunt County EMS.
 There was also a visit from McGruff the Crime Dog, coordinated by Vonda Jack of Hunt County Kids and the Quinlan PD.
 Children were also able to pick out a free, age-appropriate book related to bikes, donated by Altrusa International of Greenville.

 Approximately, 50 children completed the safety course and were entered into a drawing for new bicycles donated by, Debra Crosby, Tim and Kathleen Witte, Mike and Donna Roberts, Cannon Elementary, Jo Hughes, Sherry Reville, Billie Miller, Kathy Harber, Jeff Irvin, Cindy Hichock and Hunt County EMS, Hunt County United Way, and the FHA HOSA student organization.

 "We were so pleased with the turnout at this year's event," said Kathleen Witte, QISD Director of Family and Community Engagement.
 “Statistics from the Insurance Institute for Highway Safety reveal that helmet use has been estimated to reduce head injury risk by 85 percent.
 QISD is committed to the health and safety of our students and our community.
 If this event influenced even one person to wear a helmet and to ride more safely, it was worth the time and effort.”